alistergraham/Basic-Button/readme.md

-This is intended to be a basic template to use when creating new webpages.
+This is a test of the basic template.

-html, css and js files are all created and linked together.
+This will be making a simple button.